 While HSBC isn’t popular across the entire United States, it’s still one of the largest financial institutions in the world.
-This company serves over 39 million customers through their retail, commercial, and private banking services.
-They also have a meaningful presence in the Middle East, Asia, Africa, North America, and Latin America.
+This company serves over 39 million customers through its retail, commercial, and private banking services.
+They also have a meaningful presence in the Middle East, Asia, Africa, North America and Latin America.

 In terms of personal banking, HSBC offers the typical products most small banks make available to consumers — checking accounts, savings accounts, and credit cards.
 But the bank also offers a popular personal line of credit that may work well for consumers with good or excellent credit.

 If you’re considering HSBC for a personal line of credit or your other banking needs, you’ll want to know how their loans work, their pros and cons, and the best way to get started.
 Keep reading to learn more about HSBC personal lines of credit and all they offer.